treeverse/lakeFS/design/open/design-datasets.md

 ### Iceberg Catalog

-lakeFS Iceberg support uses a catalog to locate Iceberg files.
-This allows it to translate schema to refs.
-But the lakeFS Iceberg catalog wraps a Spark catalog; it does not store any tables itself.
+lakeFS Iceberg support is a catalog that locates Iceberg files.
+This allows it to translate schema to refs.  lakeFS Iceberg catalog is a Hadoop catalog: it supports access through paths.
+In a sense, it does not support a true catalog concept of "all tables".

 Currently only HadoopCatalog is supported, but it is not clear what _other_ catalogs would work.

 ### Delta Sharing server